19hours/sg-statutes/Acts/National Heritage Board Act.md

 (2) Without prejudice to the generality of subsection (1), the regulations may —

-(a) provide for the use, custody, preservation, reproduction, removal, destruction and disposal of the objects, public records and other documents under this Act;
+(a) provide for the use, custody, preservation, reproduction, removal, destruction and disposal of the objects and other documents under this Act;

+[Act 25 of 2012 wef 28/03/2013]

 (b) provide for regulating the conduct of persons on any land or building owned by, or under the control of, the Board;

-(c) provide for regulating the taking of oral history recordings and transcripts;
+(c) [Deleted by Act 25 of 2012 wef 28/03/2013]

 (d) prescribe the forms, fees or registers for the purposes of this Act; and